shivachaturvedi/recipe-manager/README.md

-A ruby on rails application to manage recipes and chefs
+A ruby on rails application to manage recipes and chefsgit